kevinmakwana/kevinmakwana/README.md

 <div size='20px'> My name is Kevin,a passionate self-taught full stack web developer and a freelance software engineer from india.
 Thank You for taking the time to view my GitHub Profile :smile:</div>
 <h2>About Me</h2>

-- 🔭 I’m currently learning Tall Stack technologies.
+- 🔭 I’m currently learning frontend technologies.
 - 👯 I’m looking to collaborate on Projects.
 - 💬 Talk to me about PHP, Laravel.